Lovers of the Arctic Circle: Plot

 Soon after, during a family barbecue, Ana passes Otto a note inviting him to her bedroom.
 That night he goes to her.
 At last they confront their feelings and become lovers.

 Several more years pass and we see that they've succeeded in keeping their affair a secret, in spite of the fact that they're conducting it right under their parents' noses.
 However, Yolanda has sunk deeper into depression since Otto's departure.
 Finally, feeling abandoned by both husband and son, she commits suicide.
 Otto, guilt-ridden and bereaved, leaves his father's house one morning without saying a word, and essentially disappears.
 In utter despair, Ana locks herself in her room and cries, refusing to answer when her mother asks her what's wrong.
 She leaves home.
 Becomes a schoolteacher.

 Time passes.
 Otto falls into a series of fatuous affairs.
 During one of them, the subject of his mother comes up.
 He tells the girl "She died of love" and when the girl asks "How does one die of love?" he answers, "She died abandoned."

-Ana and Otto almost meet again in a park.
+Ana and Otto almost meet again Plaza Mayor(Madrid).
 They arrive separately and sit with their backs to each other, each unaware of the other's presence.
 Otto sits alone; Ana is approached by a man who wants to talk to her.
 All they would need to do is turn around to see the other sitting there, but this never happens and it's clear that something karmic has been shattered.

 Ana begins a relationship with the man in the park.
 Meanwhile, her mother Olga is seduced away from Álvaro by another man, also named Álvaro, and ends their marriage.
 Otto returns home to find Ana and Olga gone and his father distraught over Olga leaving him.

 Running through the story like a thread is the subplot of how Otto got his name:

 There was a German fighter pilot during WWII named Otto and related to Yolanda, whose plane crashed in Finland.
 He fell in love with a woman.

 The other Otto understands that because he has left Ana, he has been left without a destiny.
 He becomes a pilot like his namesake and flies to Finland, a twist of fate which Olga cheerfully communicates to Ana via a video.
 Soon after, Ana's affair with the man in the park turns toxic and she's forced to get away from him.
 Olga's lover knows someone who has a cabin in Finland: it's none other than the man for whom Otto was named, the German pilot whose plane crashed during WWII.
 Olga's lover makes clear that the cabin is just sitting there empty and that the German pilot would willingly let Ana use it until the crisis with her lover blows over.